RPerottoni/House_Rocket_Insights/README.md

 Seeking to achieve the goal, there are two mainly questions thats directs the project:

 1. Which properties the company should buy and how much they should pay for each property?

 2. Once purchased, when the company should resell and what should be the price?

 ### 1.4 About the datas

-The dataset contains information about the properties that was sold between May 2014 and may 2015 and is possible to download the dataset following the link (https://www.kaggle.com/harlfoxem/housesalesprediction)
+The dataset contains information about the properties that was sold between May 2014 and may 2015 and is possible to download the dataset following the link https://www.kaggle.com/harlfoxem/housesalesprediction

+The description about the variables could be checked bellow:

 Variable | Definition
 ------------ | -------------